 As mentioned earlier, the stator core was fabricated in such a manner so as to be identical to that of an existing 5-hp induction motor.
-The stator core consists of 36 slots, that is in this machine, there are 6 slots per pole (for a 6-pole motor) and 2 slots per pole per phase.
+The stator core consists of 36 slots, i.e., in this machine, there are six slots per pole (for a six-pole motor) and two slots per pole per phase.
 A cross-sectional view of the motor is depicted in Fig. 3.
-To minimize the inherent cogging torque effects due to the space harmonics arising from the magnetic circuit geometric configurations and the effects of winding layouts the stator core was skewed by one slot pitch, that is by $30^{\circ}e$ .
+To minimize the inherent cogging torque effects due to the space harmonics arising from the magnetic circuit geometric configurations and the effects of winding layouts, the stator core was skewed by one slot pitch, i.e., by $30^{\circ}e$ .
 The skewed stator including its winding coils is shown in Fig. 4.
-Meanwhile, the stator phase windings are double-layered, lap-connected with short pitched coils, each of a span of $150^{\circ}e$ , see Fig. 5.
-The reason for skewing the stator and not skewing the rotor was to facilitate/ease the dismantling of the rotor cage bars when necessary, for rotor fault emulation purposes.
+Meanwhile, the stator phase windings are double layered, lap connected with